bismurphy/Aironauts-decomp/README.md

 A very early-stage decompilation for the 1999 Playstation game Aironauts (PAL-only).
 This only includes the OUTROE.exe executable, and may never include any other part of the game.

+Most of the build process is inherited from `sotn-decomp`.
+Thank you to that team :)

 Setup process: